Swimming pool bacteria

 Swimming pool bacteria are the diverse array of bacteria that are present in aquatic environments, primarily swimming pools, which can have effects on human health and water quality.
-Recreational waters are known to be source of infectious diseases.
+Recreational waters are known to be a source of infectious diseases.

 Types

 There are different types of bacteria that are found in swimming pools and other types of recreational waters.
 The most prevalent of them is Staphylococcus aureus (S. aureus).
 This bacterium is one of the leading causes of skin infections in the world.
 Such infections could appear as painful boils and rashes.
 It is naturally present in humans on skin, in nasal mucous, and inside the intestinal tract.
 S. aureus has a strong resistance to chlorine, which is one of the methods by which pools are often cleaned.

 Other bacteria often found in recreational waters are Enterococci, which is a genus of bacteria found in feces.
 Fecal contamination is one of the primary public health concerns in swimming pools.
 Fecal contamination usually occurs through excretion by bathers, other animals, or contaminated water sources.